jtlapp/electron-affinity/README.md

 - Extra effort is required to make local IPC functionality locally available.
 - Exceptions are local, with no mechanism for transferring caller-caused errors back to the caller to be rethrown.
 - Coding IPC with context isolation, without node integration is typically complex.

+_Special thanks to **[Electron Mocha](https://github.com/jprichardson/electron-mocha)**, which made it possible for me to thoroughly test each iteration of the solution until everything worked as expected._

 ## Installation